mahmoud01x/Web-Console.log-js/README.md

 ### How to use it
 - it's so simple just `console.log(yourData)`
 ### Usage Examples
-- you can use it for checking value or deferant data types
+- you can use it for comparsion operations

 __Example__
 ```js